WampaPartyEX/A-Hunter-s-Daedream/README.md

 If you wish to use the armor from the screenshots, type "help Witch Hunter Coat" (or Witch Hunter's Coat, I forget) into the console.
 Witch Hunter set consists of Witch Hunter's Coat, Witch Hunter's Mask, Witch Hunter's Boots, Witch Hunter's Gloves, Witch Hunter's Hat.

 If you wish for an even more difficult experience, open the console and type "player.setav healratemult -95".
-It will slow your healing
+It will slow your healing to an absolute crawl, making it more or less impossible to sit and heal in dungeons without taking an incredible amount of time. **This is the intended setup for the modlist** but you do not need to do this to experience it.

 ## Things To Know